 2. right-hand side – ladder reference frame with non-simultaneously closing doors.

 The touching event is missing.

-Since too many opponents have been confused with the rods, arguing the technicality, not the logic, I decided to change the door system in order to accommodate their requirements.
+Since too many opponents have been confused with the rods, arguing the technicality but not the logic, I decided to give an example which is more easy to visualize and understand.

 As Einstein imagined it: